 'What the heck did she just say?'
+He stared at her puzzled, yet somewhat intrigued.

-Lucian blinked, stunned by the sheer absurdity of what he had just heard.
+His eyes narrowed, a look of cynicism crept on his face , stunned by the sheer absurdity of what he had just heard.
 A goddess?
 His ancestor?
-He scoffed, to question.
-Everyone that gains a drop of power seems to think that they should be reviered and worshiprd.
-But the raw truth in her voice clawed at something in his blood—like a buried instinct awakened from a long slumber.
+He scoffed at the very idea.
+'Everyone that gains a taste of power seems to think that they should be revered and worshiped.'

 She stepped off the throne and hovered gently above the water, her feet not touching the surface but suspended just inches above.
-With each step, the very air beneath her feet shattered like glass—crystalline bursts that dissipated into glowing mist as quickly as they formed.
+With each step, the very air beneath her feet shattered like glass—crystalline bursts that dissipated into glowing mist as quickly as they were formed.

 "Do you know why I brought you here?"

-Her voice was gentle this time, almost curious
+Her voice was gentle this time, almost curious.

 Lucian shrugged his shoulders at the ridiculous question.
+(How would he know the reason for anything she did…smh)

 "You tell me.
 I was a bit busy getting my ribs shattered and all."

-She turned without a word and walked past him, her steps continuing to shatter the air beneath her feet, until she reached the pillar—the one that had burned his hand with its judgmental carvings.
+She turned without uttering a word and walked past him, her steps continuing to shatter the air beneath her feet, until she reached the pillar—the one that had burned his hand with its judgmental carvings.

 Lucian followed, more cautious now.